 For information about some steps you can take to help secure your database server and the data on your system, see the IBM Data Server Security Blueprint.
-Download the complete and most up-to-date blueprint at http://www.ibm.com/software/data/db2imstools/solutions/security-blueprint.html .
-A list of recommended precautions is reproduced in Figure 1 on page viii.
+Download the complete and most up-to-date blueprint at ftp://ftp.software.ibm.com/software/data/db2imstools/whitepapers/data-server-security-blueprint-paper.pdf.
+A list of recommended precautions is reproduced in Figure 1 on page x.